-• The James Irvine Foundation's Communities Organizing Resources to Advance Learning (CORAL) initiative found that students' reading success was strongly linked to the quality of literacy programming.
-Children in low-performing schools in California who participated in CORAL read more, enjoyed reading more, and had higher levels of engagement in school overall.
-(Public/Private Ventures and the James Irvine Foundation, Communities Organizing Resources to Advance Learning, 2008)
+The James Irvine Foundation's Communities Organizing Resources to Advance Learning (CORAL) initiative found that students' reading success was strongly linked to the quality of literacy programming.
+Children in low-performing schools in California who participated in CORAL read more, enjoyed reading more, and had

-- Researchers at Johns Hopkins University concluded that two-thirds of the achievement gap between lower- and higher-income youth results from unequal access to summer learning opportunities.
-(American Sociological Review, Vol. 72, April 2007) - Citizen Schools reported significant improvements in achievement among the most high-risk students, including English language learners and those with initially low standardized test scores.
-(Policy Studies Associates, Inc., November 2005)
+- higher levels of engagement in school overall.
+(Public/Private Ventures and the James Irvine Foundation, Communities Organizing Resources to Advance Learning, 2008) - Researchers at Johns Hopkins University concluded that two-thirds of the achievement gap between lower- and higher-income youth results from unequal access to summer learning opportunities.
+(American Sociological Review, Vol. 72, April 2007) - A five-phase evaluation of the Citizen Schools program found that former Citizen Schools participants were more likely to pass the tenth-grade Mathematics and English/Language Arts MCAS tests than were students district-wide.
+This is particularly noteworthy considering that participants as a group were more academically at-risk than the general Boston Public School population at baseline.
+(Policy Studies Associates, Inc., 2010)